 From the moment a visitor lands on your website, to how long he or she interacts before the action of purchasing your services or products can all be tracked at once and with little effort from your end.

-Below are the methods you can employ to achieving this:
+Below are the methods you can employ to achieve this:

 - Add hidden form fields to link data to Salesforce